Skip to content

 netclaw pair http://my-server:5199

-For Tailscale and Cloudflare Tunnel modes, the endpoint URL differs — check Exposure Modes for the correct format for each mode.
+For Tailscale, Cloudflare Tunnel, and reverse-proxy modes, the endpoint URL differs — check Exposure Modes for the correct format for each mode.

 The CLI prompts for two things: